jeffgortmaker/pyblp/docs/background.rst

 Identification
 ~~~~~~~~~~~~~~

-The unobserved product characteristics can be stacked to form the combined error term,
+The unobserved product characteristics can be stacked to form a combined error term,

 .. math:: u = \begin{bmatrix} \xi \\ \omega \end{bmatrix},

-and similarly, :math:`Z_D` and :math:`Z_S`, which are :math:`N \times M_D` and :math:`N \times M_S` matrices of demand- and supply-side instruments, can be stacked to form the combined block-diagonal matrix of instruments,
+and similarly, :math:`Z_D` and :math:`Z_S`, which are :math:`N \times M_D` and :math:`N \times M_S` matrices of demand- and supply-side instruments, can be stacked to form a combined block-diagonal matrix of instruments,

 .. math:: Z = \begin{bmatrix} Z_D & 0 \\ 0 & Z_S \end{bmatrix}.